prajwaltr93/kanjivg_dataset/README.md

 6.**derprecated/** --> folder with python scripts which create pickled datasets (generates large datasets as much as 55GB or more depending on sample size, using python generator is much lighter and faster less I/O during training)

+7.**dry_run_check.py** --> check working of python generator which yeilds samples during training and remove invalid flies ex: with negative cordinates.

 ### CREDIT

 All character in this repository are from [kanjivg webpage](http://kanjivg.tagaini.net/index.html) and used under Creative Commons Attribution-Share Alike 3.0 license.